This site is dedicated to Watkins / Wem / Wilson Guitars and Wem amps

-Geoff Gaskell has sent me some photos of an original mahogany finish Super 6 which he used to own.
-He says it's one of the loudest and heaviest guitars he's ever owned
+The late Geoff Gaskell sent me some photos of an original mahogany finish Super 6 which he used to own.
+He said it was one of the loudest and heaviest guitars he had ever owned

 THE MERCURY 6